lukeoliveira1/realtime-chat/README.md

 - Node.js
 - npm (or yarn)
-- RabbitMQ
+- Redis

-### RabbitMQ Installation
+### Redis Installation

-Follow the instructions on the [RabbitMQ website](https://www.rabbitmq.com/download.html) to install RabbitMQ on your machine.
+Follow the instructions on the [Redis website](https://redis.io/download) to install Redis on your machine.

 ### Setting Up the Project